MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/format-bot-response.md

 :::image type="content" source="../../assets/images/bots/bot-feedback-buttons.png" alt-text="Screenshots shows the feedback buttons in a bot.":::

-When the user selects one of the feedback buttons, the feedback form that appears depends on the user's selection.
+When the user selects one of the feedback buttons, the dialog that appears contains a feedback form depending on the user's selection.
 A positive feedback form appears if the user likes a message and a negative feedback form appears if the user dislike a message.

 # [Positive feedback](#tab/pos)